 Twinkle lights make the season romantic

 When I was a child, teenager and later as a twenty something I never liked Christmas time.
 To be precise, as a child I loved when we drove to Essen or another city of the Rhein-Ruhr area to walk thru the street malls with their wonderful festive light decoration.
 I love twinkle lights.
+But I hate the holiday itself.

 Who buys that story after age of 5?